jbrubake/sharpie/README.md

     sharpie convert [SpringSharp FILE] --to [OUTPUT FILE] --report

+# Missing Functionality

+- Metric units are not suppored in either `sharpie` or `Springsharp` files.
+  Files using them will load but all values are interpreted as Impreial so they will not work properly.
+- **Box over Machinery** and **Box over Machinery & Magazines** decks types are not fully implemented and will generate values different than `Springsharp`.

 # Comparing Sharpie reports to Springsharp reports

 The report output by `sharpie` is supposed to be formatted exactly like a